mmirhoseini/westwing/README.md

 The networking and API call are managed by [Retrofit](http://square.github.io/retrofit/) and OkHttp as its httpclient, contributed by [Square](http://square.github.io).
 Disk cache is also provided using this library, api call cache for 2 min and stall offline for 7 days.
 It also shows decent logs while application is running in Debug mode.

+Campaign's image and banner are loaded and cached using [Picasso](http://square.github.io/picasso/), contributed by [Square](http://square.github.io).

 Layout parts communications are managed by [RxJava](https://github.com/ReactiveX/RxJava) & [RxAndroid](https://github.com/ReactiveX/RxAndroid) contributed by [ReactiveX](http://reactivex.io).

 Dependency Injections are being managed by [Dagger](https://github.com/google/dagger) created by [Square](http://square.github.io) and now maintained by Google [Google](http://google.github.io/dagger/).